Elijer/programmingwiki/README.md

 It has all that stuff in it.

+### Questions
+If a layout template that other pages use requires say, a form as a variable, do I need to then pass that in to every single page that uses that template?
+I don't know how else it would get the data.
+However, I tried omitting it, and the form still seemed to work.
+So the answer may be yes, but I can't explain why.

 ### Pain Points
 1. This sucked:
 `django decoding to str: need a bytes-like object, NoneType found`